 State Indian Education Contacts

 The list of State Indian State Education Contacts was developed for Parent Centers and other service providers to use in identifying and connecting with the individuals who serve as their state contact for American Indian and Alaska Native education.
-These individuals can be very helpful to Parent Centers and others in establishing and building relationships within Native communities in the state, and in learning about ongoing parent activities and initiatives that promote the well-being and achievement of Native students.
+These individuals can be very helpful to Parent Centers and others in establishing and building relationships within AI/AN communities in the state, and in learning about ongoing parent activities where Parent Centers could conduct outreach, and initiatives that promote the well-being and achievement of Native students.
 Updated for 2019, the list of contacts is available in Word, PDF, and here online at CPIR, at:

-Which part of the NAPTAC Library would you like to visit now?
+Which part of the Resource Collection would you like to visit now?

 Tier 2: Outreach to Native Communities (You’re here now.)